-The Directors may declare dividends semi-annually on or about 30 June and 31 December in each year to the Unitholders of the Income Units out of the profits of the Trust attributable to the Income Units, in accordance with the terms of the Prospectus.
+The Trust may issue Income and Accumulating Units.
+Where any Income Units are issued, the Directors may declare dividends quarterly on or about 31 March, 30 June, 30 September and 31 December in each year to the Unitholders of such Units out of the profits of the Trust attributable to the Income Units, in accordance with the terms of the Prospectus.

-The profits attributable to the Accumulating Units in the Trust shall be retained within the Trust and will be reflected in the value of the Accumulating Units.
+The profits attributable to any Accumulating Units shall be retained within the Trust and will be reflected in the value of the Accumulating Units.